Parity/Equivalency in Online Courses

 Correspondence courses, which tend to be largely or entirely self-paced courses with a high degree of student-content interaction but little student-professor or student-student interaction, are built on a very old model.
 Distance education courses, in contrast, are a newer delivery model and have "regular and substantive interaction between the students and the instructor."
 Wichita State is not accredited to offer correspondence courses and is accredited to provide distance education courses.

 Putting these two things together allows us to build a definition of "parity" or "equivalency."
 Wichita State online, hybrid, and other distance education courses must meet the same quality standards and learning goals as face-to-face courses and must have regular and substantive student/professor interaction in addition to student/content interaction.
-Where possible, the Office of Online Learning also urges professors to create courses with substantive student/student interaction.
+Where possible, the Office of Online and Adult Learning also urges professors to create courses with substantive student/student interaction.